-This case is similar to the previous case ut now with a non-constant temperature, a constant HLOS wind of -50 ms-1, aerosols and an optically thin cloud layer between 12 and 14 km, see Figure 48.
-The purpose of this test was to test the impact of cross-talk on the retrieved Rayleigh winds and the quality of Mie winds in case of aerosols and cloud.
-A total of 100000 simulation were performed for this case, each with a different noise realization in the computation of the ACCD signals.
-Figure 48 shows good quality (standard deviation) Mie winds only in the first kilometer above the surface and inside the cloud layer.
+Figure 59 shows good quality (standard deviation) Mie winds only in the first kilometer above the surface and inside the cloud layer.
+Mie winds also occur in the statistics at other altitudes which may seem surprising for an aerosol-free atmosphere and considering the SNR constraint for Mie wind retrieval.
+It is noted that the statistics in these figures are the result of 100000 noise realisations.
+When adding noise then occasionally spurious noise peaks may occur on the Fizeau, sometimes even exceeding a SNR of 10.
+The Mie statistics are based on a smaller number of these noise realisations.
 The relatively simple retrieval algorithm described in section 5.4.1 shows much larger biases than the Mie core algorithm both throughout the atmosphere including the particle intensive cloud layer and PBL.
 Also, the ground return bias, caused by aerosols with large wind velocities near the surface, is smaller for the Mie Core algorithm.
-The Rayleigh winds show generally good quality, although a bias up to 0.5 ms-1 is observed in the PBL due to cross-talk.
+The Rayleigh winds show generally good quality, although a bias up to $0.5 \text{ ms}^{-1}$ is observed in the PBL due to cross-talk.
 Also a bias of about 5.6 ms-1 is observed inside the cloud layer, but the Mie wind yields a good alternative here.